Chris Meledandri

-Christopher Meledandri (/mɛlə'dɑːndri/; born May 15, 1959) is an American film producer and founder and CEO of Illumination.
+Christopher Meledandri (/mɛlə'dɑːndri/; born May 15, 1959) is an American film producer.
+He is the founder and CEO of Illumination.
 He previously served as president of 20th Century Fox Animation, working as the executive producer for the Blue Sky Studios-produced films Ice Age (2002), Robots (2005), Ice Age: The Meltdown (2006), and Horton Hears a Who!
 (2008).
 Since 2010, he has worked as the producer for the film series of Despicable Me, The Secret Life of Pets, and Sing.
 In 2021, he joined Nintendo's board of directors after working with the video game company on The Super Mario Bros.
 Movie (2023).
 Meledandri also collaborates with Illumination's corporate sibling DreamWorks Animation since 2016.

 Early life and education

 Meledandri was born on May 15, 1959 in New York City to Roland Meledandri, a men's fashion designer, and Risha Meledandri, an activist, and grew up on the Upper East Side of Manhattan.
 His father was of Italian descent.
 Meledandri attended Dartmouth College.